srl-labs/sros-anysec-macsec-lab/README.md

 Note: Each of the 3 client interfaces is mapped to a distinct service.
-Its possible to start iPerf or ICMP between on every interface to test the distinct topologies.
+Its possible to start iPerf or ICMP on every interface to test the distinct topologies.